Lectures on LHC Physics: QCD

 In the subtracted real emission integral we take the limit $\epsilon \to 0$ because the asymptotic behavior of $R(x \to 0)$ regularizes this integral without any dimensional regularization required.
-The first integral precisely cancels the divergence from the virtual correction.
-We end up with a perfectly finite $x$ integral for the sum of all three contributions, even in the limit $\epsilon =0$, \ie there is no numerically small parameter in the expression
+In our toy model we omit finite contributions from the integrated subtraction term which will have to be added to the finite virtual corrections.
+In proper QCD exactly the same happens with the Catani--Seymour dipoles and their integrated form.
+We end up with a perfectly finite $x$ integral for the sum of all three contributions, so even in the limit $\epsilon =0$ there is no numerically small parameter in the expression

-This subtraction procedure is a standard method to compute next-to-leading order corrections involving one-loop virtual contributions and the emission of one additional parton.
+This subtraction procedure is a standard method to compute next--to--leading order corrections involving one-loop virtual contributions and the emission of one additional parton.

 As a side remark, we can numerically improve this expression using a distribution relation

 where the last line is a relation between appropriately defined distributions.
 This $c$-subtraction first introduced as part of the Frixione--Kunszt--Signer subtraction scheme is defined as